 - Certified Reiki Master/Teacher

 - Certified Results System Practitioner and Kenesiologist

 Gerry completed his training for massage therapy at the Virginia School of Technology in March, 2002 with 600 hours of practical study.
-He is certified to practice massage in the State of Virginia through the Virginia Board of Health Professionals.
+He is licensed to practice massage in the State of Virginia through the Virginia Board of Health Professionals.
 He is an active member of ABMP, a professional association for massage therapists and bodyworkers and is insured.